Bradbury Building: In popular culture

 The Bradbury Building has been featured prominently as a setting in many films, television shows, and in literature—particularly in the science fiction genre.
 Most notably, the building is a setting in the 1982 science fiction film Blade Runner, for the character J. F. Sebastian's apartment, and the climactic rooftop scene.

 The Bradbury Building appeared in the noir films The Unfaithful (1947), Shockproof (1949), D.O.A.
 (1950) and I, The Jury (1953) (the latter filmed in 3-D).
-M (1951), a remake of the 1931 German film, contains a long search sequence filmed in the building, and a notable shot through the roof's skylight.
+M (1951), a remake of the 1931 German film, contains a long search sequence filmed in the building, with shots of the open-frame elevator ascending, and a notable shot through the roof's skylight.
 The five-story atrium also substituted for the interior of the seedy skid row hotel depicted in the climax of Good Neighbor Sam (1964).

-The building is also featured in China Girl (1942), The White Cliffs of Dover (1944), Indestructible Man (1956), Caprice (1967), Marlowe (1969), the 1972 made-for-television movie The Night Strangler, Chinatown (1974), The Cheap Detective (1978), Avenging Angel (1985), Murphy's Law (1986), Midnight Cabaret (1990), The Dreamer of Oz (1990), Wolf (1994), Lethal Weapon 4 (1998), Pay It Forward (2000), What Women Want (2000), (500) Days of Summer (2009) and The Artist (2011).
+The building is also featured in China Girl (1942), The White Cliffs of Dover (1944), Indestructible Man (1956), Caprice (1967), Marlowe (1969), the 1972 made-for-television movie The Night Strangler, Chinatown (1974), The Cheap Detective (1978), Avenging Angel (1985), Murphy's Law (1986), Midnight Cabaret (1990), The Dreamer of Oz (1990), Donato and Daughter (1993), Wolf (1994), Lethal Weapon 4 (1998), Pay It Forward (2000), What Women Want (2000), (500) Days of Summer (2009) and The Artist (2011).

 Television series that featured the building include the 1964 The Outer Limits episode "Demon with a Glass Hand", and the 1962 Perry Mason episode "The Case of the Double-Entry Mind".
 During the season six episodes (1963–64) of the series 77 Sunset Strip, the Stuart "Stu" Bailey character had his office in the Bradbury.
 In Quantum Leap the building is seen carrying the name "Gotham Towers" in "Play It Again, Seymour", the last episode of the first season (1989).
 The building appeared in at least one episode of the television series Banyon (1972–73), where it was used as Robert Forster's office, City of Angels (1976) and Mission: Impossible (1966–73), as well as Ned and Chuck's Apartment in Pushing Daisies, which debuted in 2007.
 In 1995 the building featured in the Steven Soderbergh directed episode "Professional Man" of anthology series Fallen Angels.
 The building was also the setting for a scene from the series FlashForward in the episode "Let No Man Put Asunder".
 In 2010 the building was transplanted to New York City for a two-part episode of CSI: NY.
 The Bradbury Building and a fake New York City subway entrance across the street were also used to represent the exterior of New York's High School of Performing Arts in the opening credits of the television series Fame.
 The building appears as itself in multiple episodes of the fourth season of Amazon Studios' original series Bosch, in both exterior establishing shots and interior shots.